Additional communication fees to be canceled in Crimea: FAS accuses MTS and MegaFon of violating the law due to roaming

 VimpelCom noted that voice calls and SMS for Beeline subscribers in Crimea will be deducted from the packages of their current tariff.
 The plan will be implemented from 2025.

-It is worth noting that earlier, additional fees for Crimean subscribers were canceled by VTB Mobile, KTK-Telecom, K-Telecom, and T2 Mobile (T2).
+It is worth noting that earlier the additional fee for Crimean subscribers was canceled by VTB Mobile, KTK-Telecom, K-Telecom and T2 Mobile (T2).

 Read materials on the topic:

-Russia to Begin Preparing for the Deployment of 5G and 6G Networks Across the Country in 2024
+Russia will begin preparations for the deployment of 5G and 6G networks throughout the country in 2024